-Trump's volatile mix of admiration and disrespect of Obama stretch back several years | The Japan Times
+Trump's public ambivalence toward Obama stretches back years | The Japan Times

 Obama, meanwhile, broke his silence, 10 days after leaving the Oval Office, to voice his support for the wave of protests against Trump’s travel ban targeting refugees and citizens of Muslim-majority nations.

-And any remaining doubts about the hostility between the 44th and 45th presidents were laid to rest by Trump’s wiretap allegations Saturday — which Obama rejected via a spokesman as “simply false.”
+Any remaining doubts about the hostility between the 44th and 45th presidents were laid to rest by Trump’s wiretap allegations Saturday — which Obama rejected via a spokesman as “simply false.”